federicogualdi/pokedex/README.md

 ```shell script
 ./mvnw package -Dquarkus.package.type=uber-jar
 ```
-The application, packaged as an _über-jar_, is now runnable using `java -jar target/*-runner.jar`.
+The application, packaged as a _über-jar_, is now runnable using `java -jar target/*-runner.jar`.